Meet Us

 All our practitioners have access to all the clients’ treatment notes and practice a similar style of acupuncture.
 Our collective experience of giving thousands of treatments every year has shown that the main ingredient in achieving good results with acupuncture is receiving it frequently and regularly, so we encourage you to work with more than one practitioner and to book your treatments to best suit your schedule.

-Pamela O’Malley Chang, LAc, co-founder, treasurer, secretary (she/her)
+Pamela O’Malley Chang, LAc, co-founder, acupuncturist (she/her)

 Languages: English

-pam_headshotI grew up in Massachusetts, daughter of a Chinese immigrant biologist father and a Chinese-American librarian mother.
+I grew up in Massachusetts, daughter of a Chinese immigrant biologist father and a Chinese-American librarian mother.
 After 20 years of practicing architecture/civil engineering, and a bout with early-stage ovarian cancer, I received a Master of Science in Traditional Chinese Medicine from the Academy of Chinese Culture and Health Sciences in Oakland, California and am licensed to practice acupuncture in California.

 Having a deep-seated desire for a world with ample resources for people to create their own solutions to everyday problems, I am delighted to have worked at Sarana Community Acupuncture since 2008.
 I am a member of the People’s Organization of Community Acupuncture (POCA) co-op.